 Invasive species’ new environments often lack the natural controls—like predators or disease—that might otherwise keep them in check.
 Once an invasive species is established, it can be impossible to eradicate.
 Instead, habitat managers must focus on reducing its numbers or containing its range.
 Controlling invasive species takes time, money, cooperation and commitment, which is why it is crucial to prevent them from being introduced in the first place.

-What invasive species are found in the Chesapeake Bay region?
+Types of invasive species in the Chesapeake Bay

 There are more than 200 known or possible invasive species in the Chesapeake Bay region.
 Below are just a few examples.